Animal Science 434 - 3/12/98

 1) The germ cells progress first from the diploid to haploid state and then change shape to become spermatozoa.

 2) The Sertoli cells which may also be called "sustentacular cells or nurse cells" provide:

 A. The gametogenic function of the testes is to produce the male gametes or spermatozoa.
 This process is termed, spermatogenesis.
 The sites of spermatozoa production are the seminiferous tubules.
 The spermatozoa originate from precursor cells that are called spermatogonia, and these cells line the basement membrane of the seminiferous tubule.
 Spermatogenesis can be divided into three portions:

 Discussion of spermatogenesis will be based on the adult male mammal that is a continuous breeder.
-The stages are outlined in Figure 2.
+The stages are outlined in the lecture.

 B. Spermatocytogenesis and Meiosis

 This phase begins with the division of the spermatogonia, that line the seminiferous tubule, near the basement membrane.
 Spermatogonia originate at puberty by the proliferation of the gonocytes and are the descendants of the primordial germ cells.
 One or two divisions of spermatogonia occur to maintain their population in a stem cell pool.
 Of the cells resulting from these mitotic divisions, some spermatogonia stay in the "resting" pool, while the remaining type A spermatogonia proliferate several times and undergo 1 to 5 stages of division and differentiation.
 After the last division, the resulting cells are termed primary spermatocytes and this ends spermatocytogenesis.
 The primary spermatocytes then undergo the first of the two division that constitute meiosis.
 The first meiotic division produces two secondary spermatocytes.
 Division of the secondary spermatocytes completes meiosis and produces the spermatids (see the lecture).